dipsarkersoft/final_front/README.md

-# Mango E-Commerce Platform 🍋🥭
+# Mango Selling E-Commerce Platform 🍋🥭

 ## Project Overview
 Mango E-Commerce is an online platform designed for selling mango products.
 It provides a seamless shopping experience for users while offering an admin dashboard for managing products and orders efficiently.
 The platform ensures secure role-based authentication and payment processing via **SSL Commerz**.